rtCamp/docs.rtcamp.com/easyengine/commands/log/index.md

 ---
 title: "log"
 ---
-Monitor site Nginx, PHP and MySQL logs use
+To monitor Nginx, PHP and MySQL logs use

 	ee log